 A person using a wheelchair should be able to fully operate the technology without assistance.

-A person with disabilities is able to independently use electronic and information technology to
+A person with disabilities is able to independently use electronic and information technology to:

-in the same time frame as those without disabilities.
+In the same time frame as those without disabilities.